-Timely and accurate data matters, because, when you look at a successful programme, it’s not just about writing the policy, you have to be able to dynamically manage it, particularly as the industry and your internal business changes.
+Timely and accurate data matters, because, when you look at a successful program, it’s not just about writing the policy, you have to be able to dynamically manage it, particularly as the industry and your internal business change.

-As a business intelligence tool, how has R&M/Insights helped to take your programme forwards and address some of the industry’s historic data challenges that you have mentioned?
+As a business intelligence tool, how has R&M/Insights helped to take your program forwards and address some of the industry’s historic data challenges that you have mentioned?

 Has R&M/Insights changed the way in which you work?

 Steve Greenwood: I exclusively use R&M/Insights on my iPad which gives me great flexibility.
 It means that I can dive into the data right there in the meeting, manipulate it and extract what I need very quickly.
 R&M/Insights has also made me much more likely to share data internally.
 It’s very easy to pull relevant reports into a dashboard and share them at a departmental level.

 How has R&M/Insights supported your ability to negotiate with suppliers?

 Audrey Muir: The accuracy and timeliness of the information in R&M/Insights gives me more negotiating power, and has transformed the way in which we manage our hotel program.
 With more or less real-time data, I no longer have to spend hours on pivot tables.
 Quite literally at the touch of a button I can compare time periods and assess average booking rates.
 For instance, if I can see that we have exceeded a room night target for a specific hotel, I can go to the negotiating table with the percentage uplift and challenge any rate increases.
 I always say, it’s not just about having data, it’s about what you do with it.

 Steve Greenwood: For me, the negotiation value lies in the immediate access to current data; it’s that day-to-day access.
 If I’m on the phone with an airline, it takes me two seconds to pull up the report I need.

 Would you say that R&M/Insights has saved you time?